"We must talk to them": FG told to dialogue with bandits to rescue Kaduna pupils

+Kaduna, Borno Abduction: Terrorists Told To Release Hostages in Spirit of Ramadan

-- Some groups of concerned Nigerians have told President Bola Tinubu to adopt the mechanism of dialogue to rescue the 287 pupils and teachers abducted in Kaduna
+- Concerned Nigerians have appealed to bandits to release the pupils and women abducted in Kaduna and Borno, respectively

 - The Kalthum Foundation for Peace (KFP) appealed to the president in Abuja on Friday, March 15